 Marinated Chicken Tomato Orzo Salad.
 Wow, that’s a mouthful, and a good one at that.
 This salad is colorful, fresh, and delicious.
 Marinated chicken, fresh tomatoes, arugula, mini mozzarella balls, and cucumber mix with orzo pasta for a refreshing chilled salad.
 Topped with toasted pine nuts, crispy croutons, and fresh basil chiffonade, it’s a simple weeknight main course or a salad course depending on your guests’ appetites.
 Make it the night before so the flavors can intensify.

 Start out with two cooked or grilled chicken breasts.
 Dice the meat into 1/2 inch cubes.
-Mix together a marinade of honey, canola oil, Italian seasoning, minced garlic, white balsamic vinegar, salt and pepper.
+Mix together a marinade of honey, olive oil, Italian seasoning, minced garlic, white balsamic vinegar, salt and pepper.
 Stir the marinade into the diced chicken until the chicken is well coated.
 Refrigerate the diced chicken for at least an hour, stirring once in a while so it marinates well.
 I know you are supposed to marinate the chicken before you cook it.
 When using diced cooked chicken in a salad, I prefer to marinate the diced chicken AFTER it is cooked so it will absorb more of the marinade flavors.

 While the diced chicken is marinating in the refrigerator, cook some orzo pasta and let it cool.
 Stir some olive oil into the cooled pasta.
 Dice some tomatoes, chop some arugula, quarter some mini mozzarella balls and mix into the orzo pasta.
 Slice some unpeeled cucumber and then slice into thin strips like a chiffonade and mix that into the orzo pasta as well.